 Another guest explained the problem.
 “It’s what was there when the company was smaller.
-Now, it’s grown rapidly in the last two years.
+Now, it’s grown rapidly over the last two years.
 But of course, IT did not grow.”

 In other cases, aging infrastructure gets in the way.
 “We’re looking for a flawless experience, making sure there’s no downtime for our team,” explained one member from a web services organization.
 “A lot of our issues are around legacy tools.”

 Sometimes, the cost and complexity of leaving legacy infrastructure behind are too great.
 The challenge ahead is “taking all of that and adapting it to the modern age and the size the company wants it to be.”
 Another member described the slow, steady process of bringing IT from ad hoc to simple, agile and efficient.

 As one member described the progression of IT to support the business: “we’re progressing from spaghetti-like complexity back in the 2000s to ‘lasagna’ and then to ‘ravioli.’
 Spaghetti was pretty straightforward, then we moved to lasagna with layers; now integration is key which takes us to the more complex art of ravioli.